brent-lemmon/MemorEasy/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This project is intended to provide a simplified and better implemented approach for exporting Snapchat memories compared to the system provided by Snapchat and their Javascript implementation.
+This project is intended to provide a simplified and better-implemented approach for exporting Snapchat memories compared to the system provided by Snapchat and their Javascript implementation.

-When using MemorEasy, you can rapidly download your Memories, while also tagging them with their relevant EXIF data, which Snapchat does not provide.
-Likewise, the script also saves files with relevant date/time file names instead of SID values.
+When using MemorEasy, you can rapidly download your Memories from Snapchat's cloud to your computer, while also tagging them with their relevant metadata in the EXIF section.
+Snapchat does not provide imbedded metadata in the images from their servers, which is what makes importing with MemorEasy so important.

+Likewise, the script also saves filenames in an organized format of `YYYY-MM-DD-HHMMSS.ext` inside of a child directory named `./memories/` in the parent directory where the script is executed.
+No more dealing with the naming conventions Snapchat employs with randomized SID values.

+Lastly, the script combines PNG layers back with their parent JPG/MP4 files to reflect how your Memories look inside of Snapchat itself.
+MemorEasy also saves a master JPG/MP4 file with no layers to preserve the original photo.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!--